MoebiusThrip/frogger/README.md

 frog.croak('buy apples today')
 ```

-This will simply add a timestamped entry with no duration accounted for
+This will simply add a timestamped entry with no duration accounted for.

 ### Enjoy!